 Cascadia Stack

-Stack offers peer support gatherings and workshops designed to inform and uplift with wo programs: Climate Emotions Circle PNW and CLIMA-sphere.
+Stack offers peer group gatherings and workshops designed to inform and uplift with wo programs: Belonging Circles for Resilience, Climate Moxie Facilitator Training, and CLIMA-sphere.

 This project is an emotional support beacon within the community.
-We hold our events in “pop-up” locations.
-Climate Circles occur 3 times each month.
 Subscribe to our mailing list for the next meeting announcement!

 Upcoming Events

-• Also known as Climate Cafe, our facilitators come from many training avenues.
+Our BCR’s, also known as Cascadia Climate Cafe, facilitators come from many training avenues.
 Each Circle is different.
-We have three formats: CLASSIC, TOPICS, and EXPERIENCES.
 Find our complete calendar with all the details at https://lu.ma/climate-emotions-circles-pnw Free, with a suggested donation.
 Find out more here.

 Project Mission